3 Ways To Keep Your Store From Being Just A Warehouse

 We keep hearing retailers have to come up with new experiences in their stores.
 I'm sure that's how the GOT event was envisioned.

-But what if all the distraction and BOPIS is really saying our experience isn’t worth your time?
+But what if all the distraction and BOPIS is really saying our customer experience isn’t worth your time?

-Enter Amazon and their new 2-minute snack pickup for students ordering on their smartphones.
+Enter Amazon and their 2-minute snack pickup for students ordering on their smartphones.
 Amazon is even putting lockers in other businesses for pickup.

 It’s all part of a plan, I believe, for us to be trained to forego the cash register like in their pioneering Amazon GO prototype in Seattle.